Flame of the Forest - Butea Monosperma - Palash Tree - Some Uses and Health Benefits

 Powder the dry flowers.
 Add candy sugar or mishri to the powder and take twice a day about 3 grams of this mixture with milk, morning and evening.
 It cures impotency.

 Heat root pieces.
-2 to 3 tsp of the extract from these roots are to be taken every night for a month for cure.
+2 to 3 tsp of the extract from these roots are to be taken every night for a month for a cure.

 The seeds are more beneficial than the flowers for this purpose.